-Following is the 40th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 40th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 3 – “Advocate,” focusing on suppression of evidence.
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 3.4 Fairness to Opposing Party and Counsel